 - Pair the timeline with a map; many causal chains are geographic, not chronological.

-- For exams, memorize the causal links, not the dates — examiners reward “why”.
+- For exams, memorize the causal links, not the bare dates.

-- Cross-check AI dates against an encyclopedia entry the first 3 times you use a new period.
+- Cross-check AI dates against an encyclopedia entry the first three times you work a new period.

-- For essays, never paste a timeline; transform it into a paragraph (template 15).
+- For essays, never paste a raw timeline; transform it into a paragraph with template 15.

 FAQ

-- How accurate are AI timelines?: Generally good on canonical events, weaker on dates and on contested interpretations.
-Cross-check with one trusted reference per timeline.
+- How accurate are AI timelines in 2026?: Generally good on canonical events, weaker on exact dates and on contested interpretations.
+Hallucination rates have fallen sharply, but no model is reliable enough to skip the cross-check — verify one trusted reference per timeline.

 - How long should a timeline be?: For exam revision, 15-20 events.
 For a research chapter, often 50+ split into nested sub-timelines.

 - How do I cite a timeline I built with AI?: Cite the underlying sources for each event.
-The timeline itself is your synthesis, not a citable artifact.
+The timeline itself is your synthesis, not a citable artifact, and most style guides treat AI output that way.

 - Can I trust AI on non-Western history?: Coverage is uneven; quality drops outside North America and Europe.
-Use template 4 to force primary-source anchoring.
+Use template 4 to force primary-source anchoring and verify against regional references.